autofac/Documentation/docs/advanced/pooled-instances.rst

 When an instance is discarded by the pool, if the object implements ``IDisposable``, ``Dispose`` will be called.

-If you in fact do want your pool to have custom behaviour like blocking until a resource is available, you can implement a custom :ref:`Pool Policy <pooled-instances-policies>`.
+If you, in fact, do want your pool to have custom behaviour like blocking until a resource is available, you can :ref:`implement a custom pool policy <pooled-instances-policies>`.

 .. note::